How Homeowners Insurance Protects You From Winter Weather Damage

 Insurance covers “sudden and accidental” damage.
 It doesn’t cover negligence.
 If you left your home for a week-long holiday, turned the heat off and your pipe burst, your claim could be rejected by the carrier.
 Most policies require you to maintain adequate heat in the home or shut off the water supply if you’re away.

-2. Roof Collapse from Snow and Ice
+2. Does Homeowners Insurance Cover Roof Collapse from Snow in Oklahoma?

 Roof collapse or damage is a genuine threat in Oklahoma during severe winter storms.
 The combined weight of snow and ice and exceed the load-bearing capacity of the roof, causing it to cave in.